CIS565-Fall-2022/Project0-Getting-Started/README.md

 ![fl-dxr-modified](images/fl-dxr-modified.png)

-Only supports FL-DXR and DXR.
+The machine only supports FL-DXR and DXR.